 The Compensation and Human Capital Committee reviews and approves corporate goals and objectives relevant to the compensation payable to the CEO and other executive officers, evaluates the performance of the CEO and other executive officers in light of those goals and objectives, and establishes the compensation, including base salary, annual incentive compensation and long term compensation of the CEO and other executive officers based on this evaluation.
-The Compensation and Human Capital Committee also reviews and approves the compensation, including base salary, annual incentive compensation and Human Capital Committee is also responsible for the direct reports of the CEO.
+The Compensation and Human Capital Committee also reviews and approves the compensation, including base salary, annual incentive compensation and long term compensation, payable to the direct reports of the CEO.
 The Compensation and Human Capital Committee is also responsible for the administration of the Company's incentive compensation plans and authorization of grants of equity-based awards pursuant to such plans.
-The Compensation and Human Capital Committee delegates its authority for the administration of the incentive compensation plans and authorization of grants of equity-based awards pursuant to such plans to executive compensation plans and authorization of grants of equity-based awards pursuant to such plans to executive management with regards to non-executive management of the Company.
+The Compensation plans and authorization of grants of equity-based awards pursuant to such plans to executive management with regards to non-executive management of the Company.